Technical SEO

 This is all due to the robots.txt file of your website.
 The function of the robots.txt file is to control the web crawlers/Bots to allow or disallow the section and provide the sitemap path.
 Suppose the current robots.txt file blocks the web crawler from accessing the page resources like JS or CSS files.
 These elements are responsible for a responsive website, and robots.txt prevents these resources, making the page not mobile-friendly.

-How to fix the robots.txt issue?
+How do we fix the robots.txt issue?

 For this, you’ve to make changes in the robots.txt file of your website or blog.
-In WordPress, the robots.txt file may not allow the crawler to crawl JS, CSS, or even the wp-content page.
+In WordPress, the robots.txt file may not allow the crawler to crawl JS, CSS, or even the wp-content section.
 If you recently changed WordPress’s default robots.txt file, please revert all the changes.
 You can also apply the default robots.txt file.

 The default robots.txt file for the WordPress